The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Results and Discussion

-Regarding the {\em time--invariant} marginal effects in Table \ref{tab:tab5}, we note that only in Europe the direct, indirect and total marginal effects are positive both in the short--term and in the long--term, whereas the same effects with respect to wetness are negative in the other macro--areas.
-Therefore, in Europe, the higher are dryness and wetness, the greater is the N--fertilization in both the cell itself and in the neighbour cells, while in the other macro--areas wetness reveals an opposite situation: the higher is its value, the lower is the N--fertilization in both the cell itself and in the other cells.
-Looking at the estimates of convergence from the ECM, we can observe that both the strength of convergence of the cell itself and the strength of convergence of the other cells are negative in all the macro--areas, with a higher value in absolute value in Europe.
+Regarding the {\em time--invariant marginal effects} in Table \ref{tab:tab5}, we note that only in Europe the direct, indirect and total marginal effects are positive both in the short--term and in the long--term with respect to all the variables, whereas a variation of signs can be found in the other macro--areas.
+Therefore, in Europe, the higher are dryness, wetness and the price of agricultural outputs, the greater is the N--fertilization in both the cell itself and in the neighbour cells, whereas this is true in South America only for dryness and the price of agricultural outputs, in South East Asia only for wetness and in Africa only for the price.
+Looking at the estimates of convergence from the ECM, we can observe that both the strength of convergence of the cell itself and the strength of convergence of the other cells are negative in all the macro--areas, with a higher absolute value in South East Asia.
 Therefore, the higher is the use of N--fertilization the year before, the lower is the amount of N--fertilizer used a year later, corroborating the results of the coefficient of the SDPD model.
-Finally, in Figures \ref{fig:fig4}, \ref{fig:fig5}, \ref{fig:fig6}, and \ref{fig:fig7}, we show the spatial heterogeneity in terms of the time--invariant short--term marginal effects in equation \eqref{eq:marginal_short} with respect to the variables \textit{Dryness} and \textit{Wetness} at time $t$.
+Finally, in Figures \ref{fig:fig4}, \ref{fig:fig5}, \ref{fig:fig6}, and \ref{fig:fig7}, we show the spatial heterogeneity in terms of the time--invariant short--term marginal effects in equation \eqref{eq:marginal_short} with respect to the weather variables at time $t$.
 First of all, the range and the sign of the values do not necessarily correspond to the mean values in Table \ref{tab:tab5}, since in this case we only consider the indirect impacts as row--sums of the matrix in \ref{sec:local_me}.
-The spatial patterns seems to show a higher indirect impacts for both dryness and wetness in the majority of the grid cells, especially inside the core of all the macro--areas.
+The spatial patterns seem to show a higher indirect impacts for both dryness and wetness in the majority of the grid cells, especially inside the core of all the macro--areas.
 This could mean that weather conditions, both in normal and in extreme cases, have a greater impact in those areas.